Mdlalose4life/alx-system_engineering-devops/0x07-networking_basics/README.md

-## This is readme for Networking basics
+## This is readme for Networking basics.